asadpervez123/UnsupervisedML_Apple/README.md

 # UnsupervisedML_Apple
-Predicting customer behavior using unsupervised machine learning to group customers as per their next computer preference.
+Predicting customer behavior using unsupervised machine learning to group customers as per their next predicted computer purchase.